-2.2.3 Discuss the completed stakeholder list
+2.2.3 Final check and discussion

 A final check is done by discussing the completed stakeholder list.
 The participants of the workshop discuss whether the scoring makes sense when looking over the whole list as well as the scores in relation to each other, especially in the case of very low or very high scores.
 E.g. by reviewing the stakeholders who scored "very high interest"; does this score still hold up when comparing these stakeholders with each other or should some nuances be made?